nychealth/EH-dataportal/content/data-stories/racial-wealth-gap/index.md

 ---
-title: The racial wealth gap has big implications for public health
+title: The racial wealth gap has big implications for public health and health equity
 date: 2023-05-12T13:11:44-04:00
 draft: false
 seo_title: "How the racial wealth gap affects health"